Table of contents

 Walking around El Poblado, the most popular district of town for backpackers and travelers, stay in a hostel with good security and meet others in order to travel as a group.
 Everyone’s friendly and wants to have a good time!

-Why it's safe: English is widely available in areas like El Poblado, and English tours are readily available as well in order to join a group and learn about the city's history or culture with an experienced guide.
-Keep an eye on your pockets and don't flash your smartphone around, and you'll be just fine, like we were (twice in three years).
+English is widely available in areas like El Poblado, and English tours are readily available as well in order to join a group and learn about the city’s history or culture with an experienced guide.
+Keep an eye on your pockets and don’t flash your smartphone around, and you’ll be just fine, like we were (twice in three years).

 Mexico City, Mexico

 If you’ve ever as much as had a conversation about food with us, you know we love Mexico City for its food scene and tacos.
 Mexico City is also a place where we’d suggest forgetting everything you have in your mind, if what you have in your mind is a dirty city filled with drugs and crime.
-Quite the contrary – Mexico City has endless things to do for travelers.

 Mexico City has wow-ed us both (mostly because of the food), but incredibly, because of safety.
 If you want an easy way to see the neighborhoods, use our Mexico City cafes guide to find yourself in residential areas that are home to expats.
 If you want to hop on a food tour like Eat Like a Local, this is an ideal way to be guided around.
-Lastly, stay at a hostel like Selina CDMX which is digital nomad-friendly and has a coworking space.

-Why it's safe: We didn't experience any crime in Mexico City in 45 days, and you likely won't either if you take standard precautions of being in a big city.
+We didn’t experience any crime in Mexico City in 45 days, and you likely won’t either if you take standard precautions of being in a big city.
 Watch your wallet, phone and bag, and look both ways when you cross the street and you should really be just fine.

 Why does Lima, Peru make a great destination for first-time travelers?
 First, this is where you can get Pacific sunsets at the Malecon, try Peruvian-Chinese cuisine and of course, plan your travel to the rest of the incredible country of Peru.
-(Don’t forget to go sand-boarding in Huacachina).
+Don’t forget to go sand-boarding in Huacachina!

 Should safety be a concern?
 Well, Lima is a big, big city, and it would be a lie to say the entire city is unsafe.